 Generally all our tenancy agreements are for three months or six months.
 We do not currently recommend 12-month leases to our owners.

 Although some property owners still allow pets such as dogs and cats, it seems that most clients prefer tenants do not have pets.
 However, please feel free to ask the agent conducting the open home.

 The availability date for each property appears on the property advertisement.

 We conduct property inspections Monday through Saturday from 9.00am to 5.00pm.
 Unfortunately, inspections outside of these times are only possible in exceptional circumstances.

 Yes, we require all potential tenants to view the property before submitting an application.
 In this way there are no surprises for the tenant after they take occupation and the owner can be assured the tenant is satisfied with the condition of the property.

 The bond for each of our properties is four weeks' rent.
 In addition, you will be required to pay two weeks' rent in advance and sign a direct debit form for all future rent payments at the time you sign your tenancy agreement.

 When you signed your Residential Tenancy Agreement you entered into a binding legal agreement.
 The primary requirements of that agreement include:

 1. Payment of rent in advance and on time,

-3. Your maintenance of the premises in a clean and tidy fashion at all times.
+3. Keeping the premises in a clean and tidy fashion at all times.